Main Content start here

 Market Overview

-South East Asia Tire Market has valued at USD 12.7 Billion in 2022 and is anticipated to project robust growth in the forecast period with a CAGR of 6.28%.
+South East Asia Tire Market was valued at USD 14.31 Billion in 2024 and is expected to reach USD 20.78 Billion by 2030 with a CAGR of 6.41% during the forecast period.
 The South East Asia tire market is currently experiencing substantial growth, fueled by the increasing number of vehicles on the road and the rising demand for high-quality tires.
 This growth can be attributed to the burgeoning automobile sectors in countries such as Indonesia, Thailand, and Malaysia, where the demand for vehicles is on a steady rise.
 Moreover, the rapid urbanization and notable growth in per capita income across the Country have further propelled the demand for tires, as more individuals can now afford personal vehicles.

 Key Market Drivers